syves/xml-parser/xml-parser/README.md

 I had never dealt with XML data processing, managing memory, working with readers, and very little experience with database interactions.
-I'm a huge fan of functional programming and have enjoyed working on this challenge.
-I have learned soo much!

-That being said there are quite a few things I would do if I had more time.
-I have included a list below.
-(I spent 50+ hours on this project.)

 Now let's run the project!